jpettersson/multiplayer/README.md

 # Multiplayer

+Huddle togheter around Claude code or any other terminal program and build great things together!

-Instant shared terminal sessions on LAN.
+Multiplayer enables instant shared terminal sessions on LAN.
 One command to share your tmux session, one command to join from another machine.

 ## Prerequisites